aaronbloomfield/slp/docs/rubyrails-getting-started.md

 [Go up to the main SLP documents page](index.html) ([md](index.md))

-### Install Ruby and Rails

 Ruby is the programming language, and Rails is the framework.
 They are typically used at the same time, so the entire setup is often just called "Rails".

+### Install Ruby and Rails

 Note that Ruby is the programming language, and Rails is the framework.
-When all is completed, you ***MUST*** have Ruby version 2.3.1 installed and Rails 4.2.6 installed.
-It's okay if you have a different patch level version (i.e., Ruby 2.3.2 or rails 4.2.7, for example), but you can't have a different minor or major version.

-If you are running this on the VirtualBox image, then this step has already been performed.
-See below for getting this working on the course server.
+The correct versions of Ruby and Rails have already been set up properly on the VirtualBox image and on the docker image.

 If you are running this on your *own* machine, then you will want to follow the instructions at [https://gorails.com/setup/ubuntu/16.04](https://gorails.com/setup/ubuntu/16.04) if you are running Ubuntu 16.04.
 If you are running Mac OS X, that site has directions [here](https://gorails.com/setup/osx).
 Likewise, other versions of Ubuntu can be found from those two links.
-If you are using another operating system, you are on your own (but note that the versions ***MUST*** match what we are using (Ruby 2.3.1 and Rails 4.2.6)).
+If you are using another operating system, you are on your own (but note that the versions ***MUST*** match what we are using (Ruby 2.4.1 and Rails 5.1.3)).
+It's okay if you have a more recent patch level version (i.e., Ruby 2.4.2 or rails 5.1.4, for example), but you can't have a different minor or major version.

-To install this on the course server, you could follow the directions from [that site](https://gorails.com/setup/ubuntu/16.04).
-However, those directions take about a half hour to complete.
-Instead, follow the following steps.
-Note that this will only work on the course server!

-1. Enter `cd` to ensure you are in your home directory
-2. Enter `tar xfz /usr/local/rails-setup.tgz`
-3. Edit your `.bashrc` file, and add the three lines indicated in the `bashrc-mods.txt` file
-4. Log out, then log back in again
-5. Try the "final steps" commands from [those directions](https://gorails.com/setup/ubuntu/16.04).
-In particular, if you run `rails new myapp`, then it should work.
-(You will likely want to delete the myapp/ directory once you've tested this)

-You will have to run through the rest of the "final steps" commands to configure your rails application.
-As your first rails application needs to be called "railshw", you will need to enter `rails new railshw -d mysql`, and then the rest of the commands listed there.

 ### Setting up a new Rails app